 Criteria and Guidelines

-- Applicants must be a citizen of the United States or eligible non-citizen.
+- Applicant must be a citizen of the United States or eligible non-citizen.

 - High school cumulative GPA of 3.2 or higher.

 - Students must be a graduating senior in the same academic year as application submission from one of the following area high schools:

 - Battle Creek Academy